hrpccs/zero-trace/README.md

 ### Introduction

-We are now developing a tracing framework based on eBPF with low overhead and the ability to trace the whole system call path within the linux kernel, which is inspired by [oscomp-proj133](https://github.com/oscomp/proj133-ebpf-tracing-framework)
+We are now developing a tracing framework based on eBPF.
+It aims to trace the whole system call path within the linux kernel with low overhead and the ability, which is inspired by [oscomp-proj133](https://github.com/oscomp/proj133-ebpf-tracing-framework)

-We have develop a part of the job, which can already trace the whole path that the read/wrtie syscall run through within linux I/O stack including FS layer and Block layer.
+We have developed a part of the job. it can already trace the whole path that the read/wrtie syscall run through within linux I/O stack , including FS layer and Block layer.

 And we call this part of job `IO wpTracer (IO whole path tracer)`

-You can check our [development report](doc/development_report.md).
+**You can check our [development report](doc/development_report.md)**.
 The report describes our job.

 And you can also reffer our github https://github.com/hrpccs/zero-trace.

 ![arch](gallery/arch.png)